murphytalk/finance/README.md

  1. `-sYYYYMMDD` start date, default is 2014-01-01
  1. `-eYYYYMMDD` end date, default is

-Project [finance_scraper](https://bitbucket.org/murphytalk/finance_scraper) (private repository hosted on butbucket.com) depdends on some of the common scripts here.
+I have a private project [finance_scraper](https://gitlab.com/murphytalk/finance_scraper) (private repository) that scrapes market data from public sites (yahoo financial etc.), transactions and performance from my brokers' web pages.
+That project depdends on some of the common scripts here.
+The scraper uses the RESTful API to submit data.

 # Deployment